kubernetes/website/content/en/docs/setup/turnkey/gce.md

 ### Cluster initialization hang

-If the Kubernetes startup script hangs waiting for the API to be reachable, you can troubleshoot by SSHing into the master and node VMs and looking at logs such as `/var/log/startupscript.log`.
+If the Kubernetes startup script hangs waiting for the API to be reachable, you can troubleshoot by SSHing into the control-plane and node VMs and looking at logs such as `/var/log/startupscript.log`.

 **Once you fix the issue, you should run `kube-down.sh` to cleanup** after the partial cluster creation, before running `kube-up.sh` to try again.